 Amb V is an Ambrosia sp (ragweed) pollen allergen.
 Amb t V has been shown to contain a C-terminal helix as the major T cell epitope.
 Free sulphhydryl groups also play a major role in the T cell recognition of cross-reactivity T cell epitopes within these related allergens.

 Amb V is an Ambrosia sp (ragweed) pollen allergen.
 Amb t V has been shown to contain a C-terminal helix as the major T cell epitope.
-Free sulphydryl groups also play a major role in the T cell recognition of cross-reactivity T cell epitopes within these related allergens [(PUBMED:7594515)].
+Free sulphydryl groups also play a major role in the T cell recognition of cross-reactivity T cell epitopes within these related allergens [ (PUBMED:7594515) ].

 Family alignment:

-Amb_V_allergen domains in 3 proteins in SMART's nrdb database.
+There are 3 Amb_V_allergen domains in 3 proteins in SMART's nrdb database.

 Click on the following links for more information.